genskeu/HON/README.md

 1. Please download and install the appropriate docker version for your OS <a href="https://docs.docker.com/get-docker">here</a>
 2. Git clone or download and unzip this git repo

-Once you successfully installed and started docker there are two options two build and start the application
+Once you successfully installed and started docker there are two options two build and start the application.
-### Build and start the application using a GUI e.g. DockStation
+### Option 1: Build and start the application using a GUI e.g. DockStation
 3. Download, install and then open <a href="https://dockstation.io/">Dockstation</a>.
 4. Add a new project with Dockstation
 - define a name for the project and set the path to the downloaded code